Women are transforming the nonprofit world, make sure your organization can keep up.

 There’s some psychological reasons behind your bias, and whether unconscious or not, it’s your responsibility to recognize them.
 It can start at the resume: you find a personal connection with a bio, maybe you went to the same university or are from the same area.
 You’re already influenced to like them more.
 This preconceived idea gives them a leg up when they come for an interview, and you’re more likely to hire them.
 This is only one example of the many ways hiring can be influenced by our own biases.

 Take this responsibility seriously.
 Whoever you add to the team will continue to shape your nonprofits’ culture.
-There is an abundance of research online but this guide from Qualigence is a great place to start.
+There is an abundance of research online but these tips for curbing hiring bias from Qualigence are a great place to start.

 The Gender Pay Gap Persists